BertoCisneros/BertoCisneros.github.io/index.md

 I tested the CoPilot in two ways.

 First, I began working on one of my incomplete projects which happened to be a website.
 This project has been built up by a framework and has thousands of LOC and a decent amount of work done on it.
 So, I assumed that would be enough context for me to experience the CoPilot, but I was wrong.
 The issue was that I was working with html and although GitHub CoPilot states that it can be used for a wide range of languages and frameworks; it does work better with certain ones.
 HTML is not one of the languages it works well with.
 Even though there was plenty of context, it did a poor job of suggesting much that was useful outside of making a button or other small insights.
-Which I’m not complaining because HTML isn't my forte and it can be tedious, but it's basically a step above auto complete features that exist.
+Which I’m not complaining because HTML isn't my forte and it can be tedious, but in this context the CoPilot was basically a step above auto complete features that exist.

 Second, I decided to test the CoPilot with one of the languages it excels in, and I chose python.
 I have almost no experience with python, but I could understand it enough to do some very easy leetcode/interview coding questions.
 So, to test I began going through different leetcode problems on varying difficulty to see what it could do.
 I would take the question prompt and paste it into my IDE and comment it all out.
 All I needed to do next was make a relevant function name and **boom** it gave me a full function to use if I just hit `tab`.
 I tried this on varying degrees of difficulty, and it usually accepted the answer with all testcases leetcode had for the prompt.
 One thing to note is as the prompts got harder, it was pretty difficult to decipher what the function was doing but it usually worked.
 Does that mean I can write python code?
 Apparently, I can.